UNHM-TEAM-PROJECT/Spring2025-Team-Essentials/README.md

 # NECHE Compliance Assistant Chatbot

 ## Overview
-This chatbot allows users to upload individual PDFs, document (.docx) files, or zip files containing multiple PDFs and documents.
+This chatbot allows users to upload individual PDFs, document (.docx) files, folders/zip files containing multiple PDFs and documents.
 It extracts the text from the uploaded files and checks for compliance with various requirements, including NECHE compliance, minimal syllabus requirements, and optional syllabus requirements.
 The chatbot uses AI-powered responses to answer user queries based on the extracted content.
 It integrates with OpenAI's GPT-4 and Chroma vector database for document search and interaction.

 ## Features
 - PDF and .DOCX Upload & Text Extraction: Upload PDFs and extract text.
 - Compliance Checking: Analyze the extracted text for specific compliance criteria.
 - AI Chatbot: Ask questions related to the document's content and receive AI-powered responses.
 - Document Vectorization: Uses Chroma to store and search document chunks for relevance to user queries.
+- Email functionalilty: The use of reportlab to send emails out to those that needs to know their syallbus status!

 ## Technologies Stack
 ###  Frontend